-Compiling

 Essentially, you have constructed three completely separate little instruments.

+- 1. You have a flashing LED,

+- 2. A counter which you can start/stop/reset from software, and

+- 3. A simple adder.

-You have a flashing LED, a counter which you can start/stop/reset from software and also an adder.
-These components are all clocked off the same 156.25MHz system clock crystal and to your specified User IP Clock Rate, but they will operate independently.
+These components are all clocked off the same clock source specified in your platform's properties, but they will operate independently.